Open House Real Estate Flyer: How to Design, Print, and Promote One That Gets Results

 An open house doesn’t fail because of the property—it fails because not enough of the right people show up.
 That’s where a well-designed open house real estate flyer earns its keep.
 Done right, it becomes a traffic driver, a brand builder, and a follow-up asset that works before, during, and after the event.

 This guide walks you through how to create an open house flyer that actually gets noticed—what to include, how to design it quickly, where to distribute it, and how to use it as part of a simple, repeatable marketing system.
-Whether you’re promoting your own listing or supporting one from your office, the goal is the same: more foot traffic, better conversations, and stronger results.
+If your flyer strategy isn’t connected to your real estate website design, you’re leaving visibility on the table.

 What Makes an Open House Real Estate Flyer Effective